CGaffey/cgaffey.github.io/_books/arcticanthology.md

 stars: 5
 ---

-A sampling of writings on the Arctic, including fiction and nonfiction.
+A sample of various writings on the Arctic, largely historic including fiction and nonfiction.
+The chapter on Fridtjof Nansen is particularly interesting.